WRONG VILLAGE.

 We believe Bucks Council's plan will engulf our village and landscape, transforming it into a giant housing estate, a gridlocked dormitory, without facilities, heart or soul

-Buckinghamshire Council is proposing up to 2,400 new houses and associated development in Wing.
+Buckinghamshire Council is proposing at least 1,630 new houses and associated development in Wing.
 The proposed site lies to the west of the existing village, with access from Stewkley Road and Cublington Road.
-If delivered at this scale, the population of Wing could increase from under 3,000 to more than 8,000.
+If delivered at this scale, the population of Wing could more than double, from under 3,000 to more than 7,000.

 The Council states that its proposal is based on the New and Expanded Settlement Study (NESS), which assesses the suitability of locations for growth and identifies the infrastructure required to support it.
 For Wing, the study indicates a significant increase in demand for services — including around 1,000 additional school places (with 10 new SEND places), a 50% increase in GP provision, a care home, a library, a dental surgery, and approximately 15 hectares (37 acres) of outdoor sports and recreational space.
 However, the study does not make clear whether the land required for this infrastructure is included within the proposed development area, or how it would be delivered.